Honors & Awards

 In his first NCAA Championships appearance, Perdue tallied a score of 15.40 on the floor to advance to the Individual Finals.
 He added a 14.65 on vault.

 Perdue performed in the classroom as a freshman by earning a spot on the Nebraska Scholar-Athlete Honor Roll during the fall semester of 2011.

 Perdue also claimed a Level 9 national title on floor exercise at JO Nationals in 2007.
 He finished 14th with a 77.65 all-around score at the 2010 Junior National Team Qualifier in Colorado Springs.
 His 14.00 on floor exercise was good for third place at the event - two spots ahead of Husker teammate Wyatt Aycock.
 Perdue added a fifth-place finish on vault (15.05) and 10th-place finishes on both still rings and high bar.

 Perdue trained at the Houston Gymnastics Academy and was coached by 2004 and 2008 U.S. Olympic Coach Kevin Mazeika, along with Nori Iwai.
 Perdue graduated from Fort Bend Elkins High School in 2011.

-Perdue is majoring in international business and claimed spots on the Nebraska Scholar-Athlete Honor Roll in the fall of 2011, 2012 and 2013, and the spring of 2014.
+Perdue is majoring in international business and claimed spots on the Nebraska Scholar-Athlete Honor Roll five times.
 He was also a member of the inaugural Tom Osborne Citizenship Team in 2014.